 If you are unable to adopt from us at this point in time, we greatly accept all donations, no matter how small or large, to help our organization continue helping the poodles.

-We limit the number of dogs at our shelter at this point in time until we can raise funds to expand our space and so Blue Willow Farm will be able to have space once again to board dogs in which a percentage of the boarding fees are donated to Georgia Poodle Rescue.
-Blue Willow Farm also gives discounted boarding to people who have adopted from Georgia Poodle Rescue.
-That said, we are always in need of good foster homes that meet our guidelines, monetary donations, donations of blankets, towels, paper towels, Odo-Ban (gallon size and full spray bottle available at Sams Club for $8.99), laundry detergent, kennels, toys, healthy treats, volunteers and much more. to help us out, especially at our events.
+We focus on quality rather than quantity and have a small shelter as well as foster homes.
+We do not keep our dogs in cages.
+Our shelter is on a private property.
+We want to be different from other rescues and be with the dogs during the day and overnight…..not turn off the lights and lock the doors and leave them alone.
+These beautiful beings have feelings and think they are people so they get the benefit of going outside several times a day and night, eating good dog food, and receiving homemade stews and soups and the beneficial Raw Meaty Bones diet as promoted by Dr. Tom Lonsdale, DVM.
+Blue Willow Farm also gives discounted boarding to people for the dogs they adopt as well as their other dogs.
+That said, we are always in need of good foster homes that meet our guidelines, monetary donations, donations of large blankets, towels, paper towels, Odo-Ban (gallon size and full spray bottle available at Sams Club or Home Depot and Lavender Fabuloso, Gallons of White Vinegar, Witch Hazel, Alcohol, Peroxide, leashes, halters, collars, laundry detergent, kennels, toys, healthy treats, volunteers and much more. to help us out, especially at our events.
 We are also in the process of forming various committees and are looking for people to help lead, manage, and volunteer on these committees.
-If you are interested or have any thoughts to help out, please contact us at firstname.lastname@example.org.
+If you are interested or have any thoughts to help out, please contact us at email@example.com.

 Our full contact information is: email at firstname.lastname@example.org , phone at 678-624-0444, and US mail at 12850 Hwy9N, Suite 600-230, Alpharetta, GA 30004.